kwladyka/form-validator-cljs/README.md

 - `?show-message` - Get message to show in UI for input.
 Also to know if mark input as not valid in UI.
 - `form-valid?` - true / false
 - `validate-form-and-show?` - Call `validate-form` and show all messages.
 Use with submit button.

-## Tutorial with live examples

-Discover it naturally in 10 minutes: https://kwladyka.github.io/form-validator-cljs/

-The best to do after this readme.
-But if you are inpecient take a look and back here.

-Disclaimer: Tutorial is not up to date.
-If you like this library and want to see updated and better tutorial write to me on Clojurians Slack @kwladyka to give me motivation.

 ## Specification